Borrego Springs, California

-Borrego Springs has pueblo-style, modern architecture and ranch-style house architecture.
-A local landmark is the traffic roundabout between the airport and downtown, Christmas Circle.
-The town includes a branch of the San Diego County Library.

 History

 Anza-Borrego State Park's name is derived from Juan Bautista de Anza, who notably camped there, and "borrego", which is Spanish for "lamb", in honor of the local herds of bighorn sheep.
 The area east of town was the site of a vast World War II US Navy training center, the Borrego Valley Maneuver Area, with supporting camps and airstrips.

-Geography and ecology
+Geography

 Borrego Springs is on the floor of the Borrego Valley, which lies at the Sonoran Desert ecoregion's western edge.
 The village and surrounding countryside have a wide variety of desert flora and fauna.
 One iconic species found in the Borrego Springs area is the California Fan Palm, Washingtonia filifera, a lower risk/near-threatened species and the only palm native to the western United States.
 An abandoned calcite mine, dating to World War II, is on the northeast slope of the Santa Rosa Mountains in the state park.